 Amend special provision 363 to read as follows:

-“363
+“363 This entry may only be used when the conditions of this special provision are met.
+No other requirements of RID/ADR/ADN apply.

 (a) This entry applies to engines or machinery, powered by fuels classified as dangerous goods via internal combustion systems or fuel cells (e.g. combustion engines, generators, compressors, turbines, heating units, etc.), in quantities above those specified in column (7a) of Table A of Chapter 3.2, except vehicle equipment assigned to UN No. 3166 referred to in special provision 666.